Choose a midwife or obstetrician, register for your baby shower, paint the nursery, and hire a doula, oh doula? A what?

-Many women have well-meaning support systems that offer loads of advice but often in a way which feels as though their experience is the only right way.
+Many women have well-meaning support systems that offer loads of advice but often in a way that feels as though their experience is the only right way.
 It can leave you feeling either bad or unsupported should you choose differently.

-As a doula, I’ve worked with many families in addition to learning about the benefits and risks of birthing methods and interventions, infant feeding and early parenting.
+As a doula, I’ve worked with many families in addition to learning about the benefits and risks of birthing methods and interventions, infant feeding, and early parenting.

 I’ve learned that it’s important to decipher between personal experience and opinion, and actual evidence.